 Make vows to the Lord your God and fulfill them; Let all who are around Him bring gifts to Him who is to be feared.

-When an athlete commits to a coach, the coach expects him to keep his word.
-The keeping of his word can determine a player’s future with a team.
-No one wants a teammate that they can’t count on to do what they promise to do.
-Unreliable players don’t last long.
+When a person commits another person, that person expects him to keep his word.
+A person’s future in a relationship or a company will often be determined by keeping his word.
+No one wants a mate or coworker they can’t count on to do what they promise to do.
+Unreliable people don’t last long.
 As Christians, we should be careful about making promises to God.
 Only make promises you can keep.
-How foolish it is to make promises to someone who knows everything if we don’t intend to keep them.
+How foolish is it to make promises to the One who knows everything if we don’t intend to keep them.
 Making a promise and keeping it is a path to blessing.
 Do you keep your word?

 1 Kings 15:25-17:24

 June 17 COMPLAINING

 Therefore the Lord heard and was full of wrath; a fire was kindled against Jacob, and anger also mounted against Israel.

 Few things upset people faster than other people complaining.
 When a person complains, they are focusing everything on themselves and not thinking about others.
 They must trust those in charge to do what is best for them.
 When it comes to our relationship with God, the same is true.
 God is more interested in our character than our comfort.
 When we complain, we are saying that God is not doing what is best for us.
 We need to trust Him.
 Are you complaining about something in your life?